Having itchy skin and a rash that appears as small bumps during and after pregnancy is a common complaint in women.

 Many women swear by Coco Butter Formula, and even I have to admit, this stuff really does work.
 It comes in a jar and if you start using it as soon as you find out you’re pregnant you can possibly prevent stretch marks from ever appearing.

-Mederma is another product that is recommended by dermatologists to improve the appearance of stretch marks postpartum through hydration.
-You won’t notice results immediately.
+You won’t notice the results immediately.
 Most of the time with stretch mark creams and lotions, it does take several weeks to begin noticing fading and improvement.

 There are even products available that are all natural and can help heal scars and stretch marks such as art naturals where the main ingredients are shea butter and coco butter.

-You can also find specialised body restructuring gels that can help you along.
+You can also find specialized body restructuring gels that can help you along.